sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-blb-wsb-online-main-link1.md

 ---
-title: Link2
+title: Link1
-description: Link2
+description: Link1
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
-ms.assetid: b28460b3-5e9b-485b-aaa1-4a695d81575f
+ms.assetid: 6ae9b6f5-2cd6-476e-aec9-8163137e377f
 ms.prod: W10
 ms.mktglfcycl: deploy
 ms.sitesec: msdn
 ---

-# Link2
+# Link1

-`Link2` specifies the URL or file path for the second of two links that describe a recommended online backup service in the Windows Server Backup menus.
+`Link1` specifies the URL or file path for the first of two links that describe a recommended online backup service in the Windows Server Backup menus.

 Before an online backup service is installed, Windows displays a description of a recommended online backup service.
 This includes one or two description lines and one or two links that provide more information.